-Figure 2 below summarizes ORR's bed capacity as of August 31, 2021.
+Figure 2 below summarizes ORR's bed capacity as of October 15, 2021.
 This information is dynamic as ORR is aggressively pursuing efforts to increase bed capacity.
 Therefore, it is likely that the information depicted in the figure below changed very soon after it was produced.

-In addition, Figure 2 depicts a very low census at the Carrizo Springs Influx Care Facility (ICF) because ORR is currently transitioning the program to receive only minors with a positive COVID-19 diagnosis.
+As noted in Figure 2, the census at the Carrizo Springs Influx Care Facility (ICF) remains low because the program is currently receiving only minors with a positive COVID-19 diagnosis and their siblings.
 All of the minors that were previously placed at the ICF were either discharged from ORR custody or transferred to a licensed program.

-Figure 2: ORR Bed Occupancy by Residence Type as of August 31, 20211
+Figure 2: ORR Bed Occupancy by Facility Type as of October 15, 20211